 We shopped for land in the Southern Appalachians, so this post has a focus on features you encounter in misty, lower-elevation mountains, like steepness, rocky soil, and tree density.

 We wanted land for an on-grid homestead.
 Flat, cleared space and access to utilities were important to us.

 We chose our county for its beauty and convenience to family, a National Park, and several cities.
 It also happens to be in the top 10% of economically depressed counties in the nation and has extremely light permit requirements.

 This means we don’t know much about permits, codes, zoning, or inspections.
 In fact, I called the County Manager’s office to inquire about local code requirements, and the County Manager answered the phone himself.
+It’s a small operation over there.
 He said we could pay a building inspector if we wanted to but there isn’t one serving the county.

-Though it would evolve, we did have a basic vision to help direct our search for land.
+Though it would evolve, we had a basic vision to direct our search for land.
 We wanted to be on-grid, build alternative housing style (geodesic dome), raise animals, hunt, maybe run a commercial business off the land at some point in the future.

 Land can have zoning that would preclude certain types of structures or activities.
-If you’re reading this, you may be thinking of escaping restrictions.
-Having some oversight isn’t always a bad thing.
+If you’re reading this, you may be thinking of escaping restrictions, but having some oversight isn’t always a bad thing.
 The same zoning that keeps you from having chickens keeps your neighbor from starting a strip mine.

 - Driveway – Not just a dirt track, but a graded, surfaced access road

 - Cleared, flat space – Especially if it’s southern facing; full sun is a commodity